-- 1. Whether the existing financial infrastructure in rural India is sufficiently developed for regular delivery of cash transfers to vulnerable populations? - 2.
-Are cash transfers to mothers used for food for the mother or child? - 3.
-How does the effect of transfers depend on characteristics of beneficiary households, such as gender of child, age of mother, birth order of child, and socio-economic status? - 4.
-Do cash transfers to women improve their position within the household, and does this lead to improvement in other health behaviors?
+- 1. What fraction of cash transfers are spent on food, if any? - 2.
+If cash transfers increase total household spending on food, does this translate into increased consumption or improve diet (e.g. dietary diversity) for mother and child? - 3.
+How does receiving cash transfers affect child morbidity? - 4.
+How does the effect of transfers depend on characteristics of beneficiary households, such as gender of the child, age of mother, birth order of child, and socio-economic status? - 5.
+Do cash transfers to women improve their position within the household or affect other outcomes such as stress/depression/health/financial engagement/use of government services? - 6.
+Does past receipt of a cash transfer have persistent effects?
+Do the mechanisms at work differ between the first and second year of getting cash transfers?